csusbdt/app/README.md

 Approach
 ========

+## Caching strategy

+Browser requests for '/' are served with a small HTML file that simply loads the current version, such as '/123/', assuming for the sake of explanation that the current version is 123.
+HTTP headers tell the browser not to cache '/' but cache '/123/' and all resources under it for a year.

+If a request comes in for '/something/' where something is not 123, then the server returns an HTTP permanently moved message to the browser, pointing to '/123/'.

+One problem with the above mechanism is that the app has no way of telling the browser to remove old content from its cache.
+An alternative that does not have this problem is to store content in local storage.

+## Intitialization

 When the server starts, main checks for enviroinmental variables and starts initialization process.

-The first request from browser should be for root.
-The req_root module handles this;
-it returns a tiny web page that reloads the browser window with __/ver/__, where __ver__ refers to a version string.

-This tiny root web page is not cached; the response to __/ver/__ is cached.
-When new versions of the app are released, __ver__ is changed to avoid stale content.
+All static content is read into memory at startup.
+Character data is compressed using gzip and kept in memory.

+There are no accesses to the hard disk after initialization;
+all requests are handled by returning objects stored in memory or data retrieved from the database.

 The req_app module handles requests for __/ver/__.
 At server start up, req_app reads __app.html__ and replaces __FB_APP_ID__ with the application's Facebook app id as provided through an environmental variable by the same name.

-One problem with the above mechanism is that the app has no way of telling the browser to remove old content from its cache.
-An alternative that does not have this problem is to store content in localstorage.

 app.html is the screen container.
 The initial screen is a temporary loading screen, which is replaced with a login screen or a title screen.